-It’s relatively straight forward, and there are no hidden costs.
+It’s relatively straightforward, and there are no hidden costs.
 Don’t take out a loan if you can’t pay it back.

-2. Apply for the loan on the website.
+2. Apply for a loan on the website.
 Put in the amount and the duration you will pay back the loan in.
 The longer the duration, the larger your total repayment sum will be.
 For example, for Ontario residents, a $10,000 loan will come out to about $17,952 in three years.
 The same loan will cost the borrower $24,458 if they pay it back in five years.

 3. After your details, you will receive a link to forward to your guarantor, so they can provide their details for LendingMate to evaluate.